 Datasets.
-We evaluate the existing password guessing approaches and our RFGuess model based on 13 large realworld password datasets (see Table 1), a total of 241.27 million(M) passwords.
+We evaluate the existing password guessing approaches and our RFGuess model based on 13 large real-world password datasets (see Table 1), a total of 241.27 million(M) passwords.
 Eight of our password datasets are from English sites and five from Chinese sites.
 As Table 1 shows, three datasets (i.e., 12306, ClixSense and Rootkit) are originally associated with various kinds of PII (e.g., name, birthday, email).
-To enable extensive targeted guessing evaluation, we match the non-PII-associated password datasets with these three PII-associated ones through email, and this produces a total of six PII-associated password datasets (see Table 2).
-For targeted guessing based on password reuse, we obtain eight password pair datasets by matching email (see Table 4).
+To enable extensive targeted guessing evaluation, we match the non-PII-associated password datasets with these three PII-associated ones through email, and this produces a total of six PII-associated password reuse, we obtain eight password pair datasets by matching email (see Table 4).